MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Delete any screenshots that contain sensitive information.

-1. Alternatively, you can delete the entire action by clicking **Delete action** in the command bar.
+1. Alternatively, you can delete the entire action by selecting **Delete action** in the menu at the top.

 ### Grouping tips